persiana1364/full-stack-js-bootcamp/README.md

 # full-stack-js-bootcamp
-All my web dev projects from Angular Yu's bootcamp.
+All my web dev projects from Angela Yu's bootcamp.